by Anne Lane

 See Making a Work-Related Accident Report to learn how to cover your legal bases.

-Workers Compensation laws require most employers to obtain workers' compensation insurance.
+Laws in every state except Texas require most employers to obtain workers' compensation insurance.
 In exchange the laws provide that, for the most part, employees can't sue their employers over workplace injuries.
 With worker's compensation, the employee doesn't have to prove that the employer's negligence caused the injury.
 In fact, the employee can be compensated even if the employee's own negligence caused the injury.
 However, there are some instances when an employee's injuries won't be covered.
 One example, if an employee is intoxicated or using illegal drugs at the time of the incident, that employee's injuries won't be covered.
 Because of that, some employers have a policy of requiring employees involved in work place accidents to submit to drug tests.

 You should see a doctor as soon as possible following an accident at work.
 If the injury warrants it, go to the emergency room.
 However, if you are not seriously injured, you should ask your employer if they require you to see a certain doctor or if you can choose which doctor to go to.
 If your employer chooses the doctor and you are not satisfied with how things went at your visit, you may want to consider seeing another doctor of your own choosing.
 You may be entitled to a second opinion under the workers' compensation laws.
 Even if workers' compensation won't pay for you to see a different doctor, it may be worth it to you to pay for it yourself.
 Depending on the extent of your injuries, you could stand to lose much more in benefits than it will cost you to get an evaluation by a different doctor.
 If you have health insurance, your doctor's visit may be covered by it.